Cheat Sheet

 - Start conversations with

-- Use any number of dashes or hyphens
+-- fm: your-config-name --and end them with-- end --- Use any number of dashes or hyphens

 - Config names can be anything, but can't have spaces